ffund/compe-design-project/lab1/getting-started-sbc.md

 ---

 **Lab report**: Create a file at `/home/pi/lab1/pi.txt` on your Pi, with your net ID as the file contents.
 Also create a file file `laptop.txt` at the location of your choice on your laptop, with your net ID as the file contents.
-Then, prepare an instruction/checklist document for yourself explaining:
+Then, prepare an instruction/checklist document for "future you" explaining:

 1. how to transfer the file from `/home/pi/lab1/pi.txt` on your Pi, to a location of your choice on your laptop, using VNC.
 Then, explain how to open the file on your laptop and verify its contents.
 Show a screenshot of the file open on your laptop, with the contents displayed.
 2. how to transfer the file from `/home/pi/lab1/pi.txt` on your Pi, to a location of your choice on your laptop, using SCP.
 Then, explain how to open the file on your laptop and verify its contents.
 Show a screenshot of the file open on your laptop, with the contents displayed.